vergnetp/shared_libs/python/queue/readme.md

 ## Exception Handling and Retry Flow

-1. **Redis Connection Errors**:
-   - Retry with exponential backoff via `retry_with_backoff`
-   - Circuit breaker prevents repeated attempts when Redis is down
-   - After max retries, exception propagates to caller

-2. **Operation Execution Errors**:
-   - Processor exceptions are caught and retry is attempted
-   - Retry delay follows configured schedule (exponential, fixed, or custom)
+All failures, regardless of cause, follow the same pattern:

+1. Increment attempt count
+2. Check if max attempts reached:
-   - After max retries, operation moved to failures queue
+   - If yes, move to failures queue and execute failure callback
-   - Failure callback executed if configured

-3. **Timeouts**:
+   - If no, calculate next retry time and requeue with appropriate delay

+The system handles these failure types consistently:
+- Processor exceptions
-   - Async processor timeouts trigger retry with backoff
+- Async processor timeouts
-   - Timeout counter incremented in metrics
-   - After max retries or total timeout exceeded, operation moved to failures queue

-4. **Thread Pool Exhaustion**:
-   - Operation requeued with backoff
-   - Thread pool exhaustion counter incremented
+- Thread pool exhaustion
-   - After max requeue attempts, operation moved to failures queue
+- Total timeout exceeded

 ## Scaling Guidelines